phac-nml/biohansel/docs/source/user-docs/output.rst

 **2nd condition:** There should be no clash for "+" and "-" targets for the same genome position (above background noise level)

-**3rd condition:** Only a fraction of the k-mers are positive for the final subtype ("# of k-mers matching subtype expected > # of k-mers matching subtype")
+**3rd condition:** Only a fraction of the k-mers are positive for the final genotype ("# of k-mers matching genotype expected > # of k-mers matching genotype")

 **4th condition:** The targets for the final subtype are a mixture of both "+" and "-" BUT do NOT clash for the same positions.

 |
 *"WARNING: Low Coverage"*
-"""""""""""""""""""""""
+"""""""""""""""""""""""""
 If the "Avg k-mer Coverage" is below the parameters given for low coverage (parameters are adjustable) (default min average coverage: 20- fold)

 Average coverage calculated from all targets found in the sample (The value is returned to the user)